-TITLE VI YEAR 2016 ACCOMPLISHMENTS, YEAR 2018 GOALS, AND CERTIFICATION
+TITLE VI YEAR 2017 ACCOMPLISHMENTS, YEAR 2019 GOALS, AND CERTIFICATION

-Year 2016 Accomplishments
+Year 2017 Accomplishments

 - Outreach and involvement efforts have continued and been expanded for minority communities-African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic-and particularly include Milwaukee, Racine, Kenosha, and Waukesha central city areas.
 The Commission's public involvement process continues to be implemented, including recommendations for outreach to address Title VI and environmental justice, and the agency's limited English proficiency (LEP) language assistance plan, which was updated in 2016. - As part of VISION 2050, the Commission continued its partnership with eight community organizations to conduct targeted outreach to their constituents.
 This partnership was designed to reach and engage certain groups that have traditionally been underrepresented-in particular, minority populations, people with disabilities, and low-income individuals-and encourage them to participate and provide input.
-Five of the eight partner organizations represented minority populations and include: the Hmong American Friendship Association, the Milwaukee Urban League, the Southside Organizing Committee, the Urban League of Racine and Kenosha, and the Ethnically Diverse Business Coalition. - Continued increase in minority staff, including implementation of minority student engineering and planning research aide program. - Expect to surpass our DBE goal of 10 percent. - Environmental Justice Task Force held two regularly scheduled meetings. - In 2016, the Milwaukee Satellite Office started operating at the offices of The Global Water Center, which is located within the Walker's Point area of the City of Milwaukee.
-This area has been a continuing focus for commercial and neighborhood revitalization involving various community, business and government entities in a collaborative approach of this targeted effort.
+Five of the eight partner organizations represented minority populations and include: the Hmong American Friendship Association, the Milwaukee Urban League, the Southside Organizing Committee, the Urban League of Racine and Kenosha, and the Ethnically Diverse Business Coalition. - Continued increase in minority staff, including implementation of minority student engineering and planning research aide program. - Surpassed our DBE goal of 10 percent. - Environmental Justice Task Force held two regularly scheduled meetings. - In 2016, the Milwaukee Satellite Office started operating at the offices of The Global Water Center, which is located within the Walker's Point area of the City of Milwaukee.
+This area has been a continuing focus for commercial and neighborhood revitalization collaboratively involving various community, business and government entities.

-Year 2018 Goals
+Year 2019 Goals